 Eaten from communal plate-trays, you garnish the Nihari from a side-plate of fragrant sliced ginger, spicy green chilies, and a squeeze from a fresh lime or two.

 In Lahore you can try nihari at Waris Nihari, and in Karachi, I would highly recommend Javed Nihari.

 2. Kabuli Pulao

 Kabul, the capital of Afghanistan, lies just a few hours from the KP Province (North-Western border) of Pakistan.
-Imagine Silk Road traders creating the first dishes of Kabuli Pulao right here in Western Pakistan.
+Imagine Silk Road traders bringing over the very first dishes of Kabuli Pulao to eat right here in Western Pakistan.